 a bit about me:

 I am the Associate Producer of "First Coast Connect with Melissa Ross," a daily call-in radio program on NPR partner station, WJCT 89.9 in Jacksonville, Florida.
 I also produce "The Florida Roundup," a weekly statewide call-in radio program (in collaboration with NPR partner station WLRN 91.3 in Miami, Florida).
 I'm also excited to produce WJCT's newest show "What's Health Got to Do with It?" which examines where healthcare intersects with daily life and helps guide listeners through an increasingly convoluted medical bureaucracy.
-My role also allows me to oversee our intern team, write and edit weekly web content, and produce "What's Good Wednesday," a newsletter for the station.
+My role also allows me to oversee our production interns.

 Additionally, I am the creator and co-host of "Beyond Birth and Death," a podcast for death-positive, birth-curious people looking beyond the medicalization of these sacred rites of passage.
 We are after a deeper understanding of the physiological, spiritual, and emotional components of birth and death.
 I enjoy educating my community about the benefits of physiological birth and death, speaking truth to taboos, and answering the strangest questions you can come up with.
 Together with my co-host Katarina Mineo, we will consider the links between birthing and dying.

 I contribute freelance articles to several publications focused on disability.
 As an autistic woman, I offer my own experiences and insights into navigating a world that caters to neurotypical people.
 I also write scientific articles which disseminate dense scientific and medical research to a lay audience.
 I strive to provide adults with comprehensive research that helps them care for their autistic children.